Komenotsu Station

 Komenotsu Station (米ノ津駅, Komenotsu-eki) is a passenger railway station located in the city of Izumi, Kagoshima Prefecture, Japan.
-It is served by the It is operated by third-sector railway company Hisatsu Orange Railway.
+It is served and operated by third-sector railway company Hisatsu Orange Railway.

 Station layout

 The station consists of two staggered side platforms at street level.
 During the JNR era, the station consisted of a wooden station building, and there was a freight siding and platform on the east side, as well as several small freight handling sidings on the west side, where freight cars parked at the neighboring Izumi Station were shunted and freight was loaded and unloaded at the nearby Yonotsu Port.
 However, when freight handling at Izumi Station was abolished in 1984, freight handling at this station was also abolished, and all but a few of the sidings were removed and the station building was demolished in 1985 and the current prefabricated station building was completed the same year.